-- Stormwater management elements such as bioswales, rain gardens and rain harvesting features should be integrated into the campus and building site design. - Stormwater management, grading design and planting selection and location should be fully coordinated to slow the conveyance and discharge of water from the site, and provide for groundwater recharge and planting irrigation.
+- Stormwater management elements such as vegetated swales, tree planting, and rain harvesting features should be integrated into the campus and building site design. - Stormwater management, grading design and planting selection and location should be fully coordinated to slow the conveyance and discharge of water from the site, and provide for groundwater recharge and planting irrigation.

-- Plantings should be supported, to the greatest extent possible, by detained or captured rainwater, and through drought resistant and native planting principles.
-Supplemental irrigation should be confined to building entry areas. - To minimize erosion, planting designs should be fully coordinated with the grading of walkways, parking lots/islands, lawns, pedestrian plazas/terraces and streets. - Fine surface grading in the archaeological site should slow and reduce sheet flows.
+- Plantings should be supported, to the greatest extent possible, by vegetated swales, and through drought resistant and native planting principles.
+Supplemental irrigation should be confined to building entry areas. - To minimize erosion, planting designs should be fully coordinated with the grading of walkways, parking lots/ islands, lawns, pedestrian plazas/terraces and streets. - Fine surface grading in the archaeological site should slow and reduce sheet flows.
 Groupings of trees should be planted to further reduce run-off.